Liam-Tomas/sfpd_theft_project/README.md

 - The `RiskCalc.py` in conjuction w/ the backend function `calculate_rate` in `app.py`, enables a key feature of the project that allows users to input their addresses, which are converted into geographical coordinates.
 These coordinates are used to locate the nearest grid cell in the heatmap and provides users with detailed crime rates specific to that location.

-### Dynamic Data Presentation:

-- Utilizes Chart.js to render JSON data returned from SQL queries sourced from the Flask API, providing real-time data visualization.

 Overall, the project leverages the strengths of SQL, Python and Reacht to perform a multi-faceted analysis of SFPD data.
-It not only identifies patterns of crime incidents but also provides a visual representation of these patterns across San Francisco, thereby aiding in better understanding and potentially guiding preventive measures.
+It not only identifies patterns of crime incidents but also provides a visual representation of these patterns across the city, thereby aiding in better understanding and potentially guiding preventive measures.

 ## Repository Contents